This post contains affiliate links. For more information, please read our disclosure policy.

 - It is comfortable to walk around (it keeps you warm) and explores other parts of the city

 - There are lesser crowds as this is the low season for this city

 - Spring (March to April)

 - Suitable time to visit Ghent.
 The weather starts to be warmer, and you can expect not that big tourist crowds

 Do you need a visa for Ghent?

-Belgium is part of the Schengen area and citizens of EU group of countries can freely enter while citizens of USA, Canada, New Zealand and Australia can enter the country just with their passports and stay for 90 days.
+Belgium is part of the Schengen Area, and citizens of the EU group of countries can freely enter while citizens of the USA, Canada, New Zealand, and Australia can enter the country just with their passports and stay for 90 days.
 You can check our complete guide on how to get a Schengen visa and as well to see if you’re eligible to enter the country with just your passports or if you’ll need to apply for a visa prior entry.